Registering hazardous waste generators and facilities

 Provincial ID numbers issued to hazardous waste generators begin with BCG.

-- Received in any quantity from households not located at the facility location
+• Received in any quantity not located at the facility location

-Provincial ID numbers issued to return collection facilities begin with BCG.
+Provincial ID numbers issued to these facilities begin with BCG.

-Provincial ID numbers issued to hazardous waste registered sites begin with RS.
+Provincial ID numbers issued to a hazardous waste Registered Site begins with RS.

 All 3 types of hazardous waste registrations are specific to:

-- The hazardous wastes types and quantities being registered
+• The hazardous waste types and quantities being registered

 An owner of a property who leases that property to a person who generates, stores, receives, treats, recycles or disposes of hazardous waste on or at that property may become liable for the cleanup of and costs associated with the cleanup of that hazardous waste and any contamination of the land that results from the presence of hazardous waste.